BlakeGuilloud/scorekeeper/README.md

 ```

 ### Usage
+#### report
+`report` is current the only command for the scorekeeper CLI, as it prints, and (optionally) writes the rankings of a tournament.

 Scorekeeper CLI requires a single argument: `<fileName>`, which should be a .txt file representing a list of scores.

 ```